 Ship It Back For FREE To Our World-Class CLIA Labs (US only).

-Receive Secure, Confidential, & Easy-To-Understand Report Within Days For Your Comprehensive Home Celiac Antibody Test.
+Receive Secure, Confidential, & Easy-To-Understand Report Within Days For Your Comprehensive At-Home Celiac Antibody Test.

-Celiac disease, also called gluten sensitive enteropathy or celiac sprue disease, is an immune response to gliadin in wheat, barley, rye, and triticale (a wheat-rye hybrid).
+Celiac disease, also called gluten sensitive enteropathy or celiac sprue disease, is an immune response to gliadin in wheat, barley, rye, and triticale (which is a wheat-rye hybrid).

 Although hereditary in nature, those afflicted produce antibodies that can be tested to confirm the disease.